akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240209000000/index.md

 Categories: cs-AI, cs-LG, cs.LG
 Keyword Score: 20
 Keywords: Reinforcement Learning, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.05290v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.05290v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.05290v1.pdf" filename="2402.05290v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.05290v2.pdf" filename="2402.05290v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 A natural approach for <b>reinforcement</b> <b>learning</b> is to predict future rewards by unrolling a neural network world model, and to backpropagate through the resulting computational graph to learn a policy.
-However, this method often becomes impractical for long horizons since typical world models induce hard-to-optimize loss landscapes. <b>Transformers</b> are known to efficiently propagate gradients overlong horizons: could they be the solution to this problem?
+However, this method often becomes impractical for long horizons since typical world models induce hard-to-optimize loss landscapes. <b>Transformers</b> are known to efficiently propagate gradients over long horizons: could they be the solution to this problem?
 Surprisingly, we show that commonly-used <b>transformer</b> world models produce circuitous gradient paths, which can be detrimental to long-range policy gradients.
 To tackle this challenge, we propose a class of world models called Actions World Models (AWMs), designed to provide more direct routes for gradient propagation.
 We integrate such AWMs into a policy gradient framework that underscores the relationship between network architectures and the policy gradient updates they inherently represent.
 We demonstrate that AWMs can generate optimization landscapes that are easier to navigate even when compared to those from the simulator itself.
 This property allows <b>transformer</b> AWMs to produce better policies than competitive baselines in realistic long-horizon tasks.

 {{</citation>}}

-### (31/232) AdaBatchGrad: Combining Adaptive Batch Size and Adaptive Step Size (Petr Ostroukhov et al., 2024)
+### (31/235) AdaBatchGrad: Combining Adaptive Batch Size and Adaptive Step Size (Petr Ostroukhov et al., 2024)

 {{<citation>}}